-In 1847 Brigham Young and other Mormon pioneers founded Salt Lake City as a place to practice their religion freely.
-When those settlers plotted out their future city, Temple Square was at its heart.
-It would be 49 years before Utah became America’s 45th state.
-Today, you can explore the square’s sprawling 35 acres and uncover your own family’s history, as well as that of Utah.
+In 1847 Brigham Young and Mormon pioneers founded Salt Lake City to practice their religion freely.
+Today, explore Temple Square and uncover your own family’s history.

 1. Mormon Tabernacle Choir